TorATB/ConvertKit/README.md

 Convert images from various raw or normal formats to JPEG, PNG, TIFF, BMP, GIF, ICO.
 You can also rotate video and image files.

+ConvertKit uses "ffmpeg-2023-06-16" and "ImageMagick-6.8.9-8", they are included in this installer.

 "How to" guide

 ![Help1](https://i.imgur.com/q40daiz.jpg)